StarRocks/starrocks/docs/reference/System_variable.md

   Whether to enable multi-column global runtime filter.
 Default value: `false`, which means multi-column global RF is disabled.

-  For Joins other than Broadcast Join and Replicated Join, if a Join has multiple equi-join conditions:
+  If a Join (other than Broadcast Join and Replicated Join) has multiple equi-join conditions:

   * If this feature is disabled, only Local RF works.
   * If this feature is enabled, multi-column Global RF takes effect and carries `multi-column` in the partition by clause.